 - Social Security

-- Authorization form to use likeness/photograph and materials and release of information.
+- Authorization form to use likeness/materials and release of information.

-- Three letters written by special education teacher and general education teacher or administrator and others, written on school letterhead using the nomination guidelines.
+- Three letters of recommendation written by a 1) special education teacher, 2) general education teacher or administrator, and 3) student choice (e.g. teacher, school counselor, coach, community member, employer, etc.) using the nomination guidelines.

 - A committee will review the applications, conduct interviews and determine award winners.

-- Awards will be made to those demonstrating the highest levels of commitment to the planning of their education as communicated in the personal statement and involvement in other planning-related activities, academic achievement, strong letters of recommendation, and financial need.
+- An award will be made to the individual demonstrating the highest level of commitment to his/her education as communicated in the personal statement, letters of recommendation, academic achievement, and financial need.

 The Award Process

-- Award recipients will be announced in March.
-Recipients' schools will be notified for student recognition at award ceremonies.
+- The award recipient will be announced in May.
+The recipient’s school will be notified for student recognition at award ceremonies.

-- Award recipients are required to provide proof of enrollment for fall in a minimum of 9 units and a contact name and mailing information for the school’s financial aid/business office, to insure proper payment to the student’s account at the school.
+- The award recipient is required to provide proof of enrollment for the Fall in a minimum of 9 units and a contact name and mailing information for the school’s financial aid/business office, to ensure proper payment to the student’s account at the school.

 - Upon receipt of required materials, the award will be paid to the student’s account at the school.

-- The applicant is responsible to notify NCCSE of any change of address for all notices.
+The recipient is responsible to notify NCCSE of any change of address for all notices.

-The deadline to submit the application for the Bob Grundstrom Scholarship has been extended to 5:00 p.m.
-March 16, 2018.
-All original application information must have been received at NCCSE by that date.
+The deadline to apply for the Bob Grundstrom Scholarship is March 31, 2021.
+All application information must have been received at NCCSE by that date.